ENG517/Procedure/reddicke/p-process-h1b-create.md

 By the end of this guide you should possess the knowledge to produce an exceptional first draft for a H-1B petition.
 By following the core concepts of these steps, your reviewing attorney should have a quick turn around between revising your draft and filing the petition on their own.

-**NOTE**: The H-1B visa is a temporary visa, the client will only be allowed to stay on this visa status for a maximum of **six** years.
+**NOTE**: The H-1B visa is a temporary, non-immigrant visa, the client will only be allowed to stay on this visa status for a maximum of **six** years.

 **Assumed Knowledge:**
 * Brief knowledge of the [USCIS](https://www.uscis.gov/) website